alex-stiff/alex-stiff.github.io/_posts/2022-08-20-session-zero.md

 Lance, a heavily muscled human, wastes no time and leans his weight against the cell door and pushes it open.
 In the adjacent cell, the Elven rogue Taegen takes a more subtle approach and quickly picks the lock to get himself out using a lockpick that he had hidden away.

-The stout dwarf Hariharan takes a run up and charges head first into his door, hitting it with such force that the whole row of cells all spring open, freeing both Enna, another dwarf, and Merry, a cheerful looking halfling.
-They grab their weapons and equipment that the goblins handily left in a big pile by the door, and proceed in persuit of the goblins.
+The stout dwarf Hariharan takes a run up and charges head first into his door, hitting it with such force that the whole row of cells all spring open, freeing both Enna, another elf, and Merry, a cheerful looking halfling.
+They grab their weapons and equipment that were handily left in a big pile by the door, and proceed in persuit of the goblins.

 Entering the next room, torches along the wall reveal a stone table with strange carvings on it.
 Hariharan recognises the marks in the stone, and tells the party that the table is a sacrificial offering table of human design, looking suspiciously at Lance as he does so.
 One side of the room is piled with rubble and rocks, covering what used to be an entrance, blocking the way.
-The only other out is a door on the opposite side of the room, which leads to a narrow corridor which curves around to the left.
+The only other out is a door on the opposite side of the room, which leads to a narrow corridor which curves around to the right.

 As the party approach the end of the corridor, they see another door, with muffled voices coming from behind it.
 Getting closer, they are able to make out that it's the two goblins bickering.

 "...heavier than they look, dwarves.
-And don't get me started on the other two.
+And don't get me started on the human.
 At least the halfling and the girl don't weigh much.
 I'm sick of all this bagman work."

 "You didn't even help.
-You made me drag the pointy ear all the way down here!"
+You made me drag the pointy ears all the way down here!"

 Using their arguing as a distraction, Taegen quietly opens the door and attacks.

 ## Goblins

-Taegen steps forward, nocking an arrow as he does so and firing directly at the goblin in front of him.
-He must have been lying on his left arm while in the prison cell, as the arrow flies past its intended target and smashes against the back wall.
+Taegen steps forward, nocking an arrow as he does so and firing directly at the closest goblin.
+Despite being right in front of him, the arrow flies past its intended target and smashes against the back wall.
 Lance runs forward and slices the goblin with his longsword, killing it instantly.

 Seeing this, the second goblin turns on its heels and starts running towards the door at the far end of the room.
-Just as it reaches for the knob, a Sleep spell cast by Merry settles over its head, causing it to fall into a deep sleep.
-Taegen creeps over to the goblin, leans in close and slides his rapier into its heart, while simultaneously rifling through its pockets and palming a small pouch full of copper pieces.
+Just as it reaches for the knob, a well-timed Sleep spell cast by Merry hits it in the back, causing it to immediately fall into a deep sleep.
+Taegen creeps over to the goblin, leans in close and slides his rapier into its chest, while simultaneously rifling through its pockets and stealing a small handful of copper pieces.

 From underneath the door the goblin was running for, flickering torchlight and shadows can be seen.
 The party also hears a low chanting intermingled with whimpering, presumably from the girl that was dragged away.
 Enna peeks through the keyhole and reports that the chanting is coming from a gyrating goblin shaman dancing around a fire in the centre of the room.
 There is also a larger darker figure, but is impossible to make out against the brightness of the fire.